Bioconductor/bioconductor.org/content/help/mailing-list.md

 developers of contributed packages) as well as others who have an interest in keeping up to date with these matters.

-<a name="bioc-sig-sequencing"></a>
-## bioc-sig-sequencing ##

-[Subscribe to or browse][9] and [search][12] this list.
-This list is for discussion and development of Bioconductor packages for analysis of ultra-high throughput sequencing data.
-Ultra-high throughput data comes from Solexa, 454, and other similar technologies.
-The SIG focuses on development, but welcomes input from users facing statistical, analytic or other challenges that require a package-level solution.

 ## Archives, Searches, and Tips ##

- - Searchable archives provided by GMANE are available for the [bioconductor][3] and [bioc-sig-seq][12] mailing lists.
+ - Searchable archives provided by GMANE is available for the [bioconductor][3] mailing list.

  - If you don't want to receive more than a daily message, you can subscribe and choose digests (in plain or MIME format).
 Use the web